 What if I already own OTC hearing devices?

-Already own devices from another provider or from the store?
+Already own devices from another provider or from the store/online?
 We’d be happy to help!
 Often devices can be optimized and improved using our best practice fitting and programming methods.
 Our unbundled billing model make us the perfect provider to assess your devices, only charging you for the services you need.
 Make an appointment with one our audiologists to see if your current devices are providing you your best hearing. (visit Improve My Current Aids for more information) It is also important to remember that hearing treatment should be more than the device.
 Aural rehabilitation and counseling can further improve your ability to communicate.